-- Play Critical Review (10%, 4-5 pages, 800 words, LO1, LO2, LO3, LO4, LO5 due 11/25).
-Step 1: For this assignment, you will attend the University production of Macbeth by William Shakespeare (show times: November 15, 16, 20, 21, 22, 23 at 7pm University Theater).
+- Play critical review (10%, 4-5 pages, 1100 words, LO1, LO2, LO3, LO4, LO5 due 4/22).
+Step 1: For this assignment, you will attend the University production of John Steinbeck's The Grapes of Wrath (show times: 4/11, 12, 15, 16, 17, 18, 19 at 7pm University Theater).
 Step 2: You will write your own critical review of the play and attach the ticket stub.
 What particular scenes were effective?
 Why?
 Which scenes, if any, were ineffective?
 How so?
 Observe the staging, costumes, actors' performance, delivery, voice projection and clarity.
-You may want to use as a model a newspaper (Spartan Daily?), magazine, or online review or critique of a live performance--concert, play, dance-that shows how language is used to give either a favorable or an unfavorable evaluation. - Research Argument essay (15%, 8-10 pages, 2200-2300 words, LO 1, LO 2, LO 3, LO 4, LO 5, due 12/2): Your rough draft (due 11/18) should be approximately 1500 words, two thirds of the final essay.
-It must be typed, double-spaced, in a font no greater than 12 point with margins no greater than 1 and 1⁄2 inches.
-It must be stapled and is due at the beginning of class.
+You may want to use as a model a newspaper (Spartan Daily?), magazine, or online review or critique of a live performance--concert, play, dance-that shows how language is used to give either a favorable or an unfavorable evaluation. - Research argument paper (10%, 6-7 pages, 1800-2000 words, LO 1, LO 2, LO 3, LO 4, LO 5, due 5/6): Your rough draft (due 5/1) should be approximately 1200 words, two thirds of the final essay.
 Write the word count on your draft and on your final essay.
 Attach the thesis statement, the peer edit worksheet, and the rough draft to the back of your final paper.
 Essays that do not have all 3 attachments to the final draft receive an F.

 Quizzes (10%): Quizzes should be written in ink and are always at the beginning of class.
 They usually will cover the material for that week.
-They involve writing brief essay responses from the assigned reading, knowing vocabulary, as well as whatever we have talked about in class and whatever I put on the board.
+They involve writing brief essay responses from the assigned reading, knowing vocabulary, grammar, as well as whatever we have talked about in class and whatever I put on the board.
 If you are late to class, take a seat to your immediate left as you enter.
 If I am still handing out the quiz when you enter, you may take the quiz.
 If I have already handed the quiz out, you may NOT take the quiz and will receive an F.